 Do not administer as an intravenous push or bolus.

-Administer as an intravenous infusion through a dedicated infusion line via intravenous bag infusion or intravenous syringe infusion, both using a pump, over a maximum of 8 hours.
+Administer as an intravenous infusion through a dedicated infusion line using an intravenous infusion pump or syringe pump, over a maximum of 8 hours.

-The Columvi infusion bag or syringe may empty before the recommended duration of infusion is reached.
-To ensure the entire dose of Columvi is administered, clear the infusion line by replacing the emptied Columvi infusion bag or syringe with an infusion bag or syringe containing sodium chloride 9 mg/mL (0.9%) solution for injection or sodium chloride 4.5 mg/mL (0.45%) solution for injection connected to the same infusion line.
-Continue the infusion at the same rate until the recommended infusion duration is reached.
+Once the Columvi infusion bag or syringe is empty, ensure the entire dose of Columvi is administered by clearing the infusion line with an infusion bag or syringe containing sodium chloride 9 mg/mL (0.9%) solution for injection or sodium chloride 4.5 mg/mL (0.45%) solution for injection.
+Continue the infusion at the same rate.

 Incompatibilities